You Watched In Silence Book Review A Sharp Paranaormal Thriller

 Content Warnings: suicide, mental health, depression, mild homophobia, mentions of sexualization of a child, and animal harm

-Representation: LGBTQ+, lesbian, gay, and sapphic
+Representation: LGBTQ+, lesbian, gay, and asexual

 View on Amazon or Bookshop.org